Simple Crochet Star Pattern

 You’ll find two free crochet pattern versions of the easy crochet stars below or you can purchase the ad-free PDF version here.

 I was recently looking on Pinterest for quick crochet star patterns I wanted to use in another project.
-While I was practicing a couple of different stars, I ended up creating my own easy star pattern that I loved!
+While I was practicing a couple of different patterns, I ended up creating my own easy star pattern that I loved!

 How do you crochet a star?